STORIES BEHIND THE SHIELD

 It was approximately 6 hours into the tour.
 It had been really busy on that particular night.
 My partner and I had already answered 17 calls for service.
 There were only two units on the street at that time.
 Some were out because of mechanical problems, administrative or processing an arrest.
 Needless to say, we were very busy.

 We received a radio communication from dispatch that a woman had called 911 to report a Super Rat attacking her three children.
 Dispatch stated that the woman caller will be waiting for us at the corner of the location.
 My partner and I rushed to get there.
 Something mandatory (unofficially) when anything is endangering or involves children.
-As we are rushing to the scene, I'm starting to realize that I may have to deal with a rat.
-I CAN'T STAND RATS.
+As we rush to the scene, I realize that I may have to deal with a rat.

 Three and a half minutes after receiving the call we arrived at the location.
 A woman is standing on the corner waving frantically to get our attention.
 I remember thinking "How big is this freakin rat?"
 As we exit our RMP the woman approaches us with fear on her face.
 She is telling us that a giant rat is threatening her children in a loud but serious tone.
 As we approached the building, I started to adjust my gun belt and at that moment my partner poked me in the arm, which did startle me for a second, and said "Mace doesn't work on rats."
 Of course, that didn't make me feel any better or braver.